Inadmissible Evidence (film): Production

+Reception

-Critical reception
+Critical response

-The Monthly Film Bulletin wrote: "The cumulative, physical impact of Nicol Williamson’s monolithic stage performance is broken by the camera’s mobility and by some obtrusively edited moments ...
-Despite its precisely detailed settings – the seamy office, the tiled lavatory – and the merits of Kenneth Hodges’ austere and grainy photography, Inadmissible Evidence appears on the screen as a symbolic monologue weakened by its thin veneer of social realism and literal representation."
+The Monthly Film Bulletin wrote: "The cumulative, physical impact of Nicol Williamson's monolithic stage performance is broken by the camera's mobility and by some obtrusively edited moments ...
+Despite its precisely detailed settings – the seamy office, the tiled lavatory – and the merits of Kenneth Hodges' austere and grainy photography, Inadmissible Evidence appears on the screen as a symbolic monologue weakened by its thin veneer of social realism and literal representation".

-The New York Times wrote, "As a study of harrowing pressures that destroy a middle-aged, weak but complex human being, Inadmissible Evidence gives the satisfaction that comes from viewing a carefully crafted work ...
+The New York Times wrote: "As a study of harrowing pressures that destroy a middle-aged, weak but complex human being, Inadmissible Evidence gives the satisfaction that comes from viewing a carefully crafted work ...
 Anthony Page, who directed the play, gives the movie's principals the focus they need.
 Under his guidance they act and talk like people, not puppets.
-Of course, Mr. Williamson does most of it with shattering constancy and reality."
+Of course, Mr. Williamson does most of it with shattering constancy and reality".

-Variety wrote, "As a play, the best thing about Inadmissible Evidence was Nicol Williamson, who brought to life the tormented, mediocre, bullying coward that John Osborne had conceived on paper.
+Variety wrote: "As a play, the best thing about Inadmissible Evidence was Nicol Williamson, who brought to life the tormented, mediocre, bullying coward that John Osborne had conceived on paper.
 Same holds true for the screen version in which same actor appears.
 There is value and insight to the film.
 Yet much of it is opaque and confusing.
-Evidence remains primarily a play."
+Evidence remains primarily a play".

-Time Out wrote, "The main problem is the intrusive camera/editing style which reduces the original lengthy diatribes to tetchy little snippets, simultaneously cutting Osborne's magnificently theatrical anti-hero down to size: instead of being effectively inside a man's mind, we are now left outside, wondering why we should be expected to sympathise with such an unprepossessing, self-centred bore."
+Time Out wrote: "The main problem is the intrusive camera/editing style which reduces the original lengthy diatribes to tetchy little snippets, simultaneously cutting Osborne's magnificently theatrical anti-hero down to size: instead of being effectively inside a man's mind, we are now left outside, wondering why we should be expected to sympathise with such an unprepossessing, self-centred bore".